 “At that point, we are optimistic that Orion will constitute one helpful tool in the effort to identify variants throughout the genome that influence the risk of both rare and common diseases," says Dr. Goldstein.

 The study is titled "Orion: Detecting Regions of the Human Non-Coding Genome that are Intolerant to Variation Using Population Genetics."
-Authors are Ayal Gussow (Duke University, Durham, NC, and Columbia University Medical Center, New York, NY), Brett Copeland (CUMC), Ryan Dhindsa (CUMC), Quanli Wang (CUMC), Slave Petrovski (CUMC and University of Melbourne, Victoria, Australia), William Majoros (Duke), Andrew Allen (Duke), and David Goldstein (CUMC).
+Authors are Ayal Gussow (Duke University, Durham, NC, and Columbia University Irving Medical Center, New York, NY), Brett Copeland (CUIMC), Ryan Dhindsa (CUIMC), Quanli Wang (CUIMC), Slave Petrovski (CUIMC and University of Melbourne, Victoria, Australia), William Majoros (Duke), Andrew Allen (Duke), and David Goldstein (CUIMC).

 The study was supported by the National Institutes of Health (1U01MH105670, 1UM1HG00901, F31NS092362, RC2NS070344; U01NS077303; U01NS053998, RC2MH089915, K01MH098126, R01MH097971, U01HG007672, and UM1AI100645); Biogen Inc.; SAIC Fredrick Inc.; the Joseph and Kathleen Bryan Alzheimer’s Disease Research Center; the Duke Center for HIV/AIDS Vaccine Immunology and Immunogen Discovery; the Bill and Melinda Gates Foundation; the Ellison Medical Foundation; and the Murdock Study Community Registry and Biorepository.